 What are Vector Drawings Used For?

-Vector drawings can be used for many applications because of their advantages in terms of scalability and versatility.
+Vector drawings has many applications because of their advantages in terms of scalability and versatility.

-Below are some of the branding assets you can use vectors for, as well as sample images we’ve done for clients.
+Below are some of the branding assets you can use vectors for and sample images we’ve done for clients.

-• Web graphics.
-Vector graphics can be used for web graphics such as icons, buttons, and other elements because they can be easily optimized for web use and are lightweight, which helps reduce loading times.
+- Web graphics.
+You can find vector drawings in many web graphics, such as icons, buttons, and other elements because they can be easily optimized for web use and are lightweight, which helps reduce loading times.

 How Do You Create a Vector Image?